 This approach is underpinned by the value of mutual respect and supports young people to reflect upon their thoughts, emotions and actions in order to understand the impact that these may have on others.
-All staff, including SLAs have been trained in using the refreshed Restorative Approaches guidance during session 2019-20.
+All staff, including support staff have been trained in using the refreshed Restorative Approaches guidance during session 2019-20.
+All staff, including support staff have undertaken initial training in trauma informed practice in session 2021-22.